malucart/pwanble-dot-kr/fd/fd.md

 First at all, let's know what file descriptor, ssh command and cat command mean.

 <p><strong>File descriptor</strong> is a number which the computer understands as a open file.
-Also, this file is a unique number no-negative.
+Also, this file is an unique number no-negative.
 File descriptor is used by modern operating systems: Linux, macOS X and BSD.
 In Microsoft Windows, it's called file handle.</p>

 <p><strong>ssh command</strong> is included on Linux and it's used to start the ssh client program that enables secure encrypted connection to the ssh server on a remote machine.</p>